-Assure that only authorized judges or volunteers are admitted to the room when judging is taking place.
-Provide security for personal belongings left in room by volunteers.
+Assure that only authorized judges or observers are admitted to the zoom and breakout rooms when judging is taking place.

 Judges are knowledgeable and objective individuals who have the ability to assess students fairly and determine which project earned special awards.
 Technical judges assess design and should have a technical,

 engineering, or science related background.
 A panel of judges interviews students about the research hurdles and discoveries the student faced in their overall project.
 Judge Advisor conducts training prior to the event and provides guidance during the competition.

 The majority of judging takes place in the morning; however, we ask judges to remain for the duration of the competition to congratulate teams and hand out medals and trophies.

 Official manager of the scoring sheets and official score spreadsheet.